 Capitalization rate (or Cap Rate for short) is commonly used in real estate and refers to the rate of return on a property based on the net operating income (NOI) that the property generates.
 In other words, capitalization rate is a return metric that is used to determine the potential return on investment or payback of capital.

-- Net operating income is the annual income generated by the property after deducting all expenses that are incurred from operations including managing the properly and paying taxes.
+Net operating income is the annual income generated by the property after deducting all expenses that are incurred from operations including managing the property and paying taxes.

 Importance of Capitalization Rate

 The capitalization rate is used to compare different investment opportunities.
 For example, if all else equal, a property with a 10% cap rate versus another property’s 3%, an investor is most likely to focus on the property with a 10% cap rate.

 The rate also indicates the amount of time it takes to recover an investment in a property.
 For example, if a property comes with a 10% cap, it will take 10 years for the investor to recover his investment (called “fully capitalized”).

 Although it’s an important metric in comparing investment opportunities, investors should never base a purchase on the cap rate of a property alone.
 It is useful to note that different cap rates represent different levels of risk – a low cap rate implies lower risk while a high cap rate implies higher risk.
 Therefore, there is no “optimal” cap rate – it depends on the investor’s risk preference.

 For example, consider two properties in different geographical locations – one is in a highly coveted suburban region while the other is in a run-down part of the city.
 The property in the highly coveted suburban region would show a lower cap through the high market value of the asset.
 On the contrary, the property located in the run-down part of the city would come with a higher cap, reflected by the lower market value of that asset.